jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

     def material_non_implication(first_input, second_input):
         return first_input and not second_input
-        if first_input and not second_input:
+        return True if first_input and not second_input else False
-            return True
-        return False

   the test is still green

-* I remove the other statements in the :ref:`function<what is a function?>`
+* I remove the other statement in the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 61